Cyber-Aju/Blog/content/posts/Github-action-error.md

 By following these steps, you should be able to resolve inconsistencies between your local and remote repositories and avoid force pushing in a way that disrupts GitHub Actions workflows.
 Always be cautious with force pushes, especially on shared branches and in collaboration scenarios.

-After i Make changes to 'deploy.yml' here i rectified ..!
+After i Make changes to 'deploy.yml' here i solved  ..!